Edward-Gavin/c/readme.txt

-C program language is a old language. learn c program language for get master degree.
+C program language is an old language. learn c program language for get master degree.